Skip to contents

 Since xplainfi also includes knockoffs via the KnockoffSampler and the KnockoffGaussianSampler, the latter implementing the second order Gaussian knockoffs also used by default in cpi, we can recreate its results using CFI with the corresponding sampler.

-CFI with a knockoff sampler supports CPI inference directly via ci_method = "cpi":
+CFI with a knockoff sampler supports CPI inference directly via ci_method = "cpi".

 knockoff_gaussian = KnockoffGaussianSampler$new(task)